Jorge-Lopes/agoric-components/akash-controller/work-in-progress/akash-controller_component.md

 };
 ```

-The initClient function initializes the Akash client by creating an instance of the DirectSecp256k1HdWallet using the provided mnemonic and connects to the Akash network using the provided rpcEndpoint.
+The initClient function, called within the initialize method, initiates the Akash client by creating an instance of a DirectSecp256k1HdWallet using the provided mnemonic and connects to the Akash network using the provided rpcEndpoint.
 It retrieves the address associated with the mnemonic and returns an object containing the Akash instance and the address.

 ```js
 const initClient = async (mnemonic, rpcEndpoint) => {